cdzombak/pi-am2301a-influx-logger/README.md

 # pi-am2301a-influx-logger

+Logs temperature and humidity readings, on a regular basis, to InfluxDB from an AM2301/DHT21 sensor attached to a Raspberry Pi.

 ## Compiling

 The DHT library uses C under the hood, so cross-compiling as with normal Go code doesn't work, and I haven't bothered to figure out how to fix it.